-In order to qualify for a second bachelor's degree, regardless of whether the first was granted by LSUS or by some other college or university, the candidate must earn at least 33 term hours beyond those counted in fulfilling previous degree requirements.
-These additional hours may not have been earned prior to the date of certification of the last degree.
+In order to qualify for a second bachelor's degree, regardless of whether the first was granted by LSUS or by some other college or university, the candidate must earn at least 30 term hours beyond those counted in fulfilling previous degree requirements.
 The candidate must also fulfill all department and college requirements for the second degree.